Crown Flatt: New stadium

 Dewsbury played their first home game at the newly built Crown Flatt stadium (often erroneously termed 'New Crown Flatt') on 6 September 1994 in front of a full house against Barrow, a match they won 76-8.

 The Rams suffix was adopted by the club in 1996 as part of rugby league's transition from a winter to a summer schedule.
 Crown Flatt stadium was renamed Ram Stadium in 1998.
 In 2005, the stadium was renamed Tetley's Stadium for commercial sponsorship purposes.

 The car parks to the south of the stadium hold one of the biggest car boot sales in the region, raising much needed revenue for the Community Trust run by the club.

 In 2020 Bradford Bulls moved to the stadium to ground-share as Dewsbury’s tenant, on an initial two year deal.

 Layout

+North Stand

-North StandCapacity- 900 (seated)The stadium's main stand is completely covered and runs along the side of the pitch.
+Capacity- 900 (seated)The stadium's main stand is completely covered and runs along the side of the pitch.
 It incorporates 900 seats, hospitality boxes, club administrative office and also the players' changing rooms, tunnel and team dugouts.

+East Stand

-East StandCapacity- (standing)The east stand or Owl Lane End is the newest part of the stadium, having been completed in 2015.
+Capacity- (standing)The Beaumont terrace or Owl Lane End is the newest part of the stadium, having been completed in 2015.
 It is situated behind the posts and is uncovered terracing.
 It also houses the scoreboard.
+This terrace has since been named in honour of loyal fan Graham Beaumont, who died.

+Mike Stevenson MBE Stand

-South StandCapacity- (standing)The South Stand is the only area of standing terracing that is covered and runs along the side of the pitch, opposite and parallel to the North Stand.
+Capacity- (standing)The South Stand also known as The Mike Stevenson MBE Stand is the only area of standing terracing that is covered and runs along the side of the pitch.
+Originally just known as the South Stand it was renamed after former Dewsbury player, Mike Stephenson, in 2024.

 West End

 This is a simple grass bank, with no cover or stand, at the western end of the ground behind the posts.
-It is mostly occupied in summer, when spectators can sit and view from the grass.
+This area is not accessible to spectators, due to health and safety reasons.
+The club has aspirations to one day develop this area into an all-weather stand very much like the eastern Beaumont Terrace once finances allow.